Frequently Asked Questions

 We do not offer early drop off or late pick up services for campers.

-Kelowna only: New start time is 8:30am, please note our end time will remain at 3:30pm.
+Kelowna only: Start time is 8:30am, our end time is 3:30pm.
 It is very important that campers are dropped off and picked up on time as our instructors work hard to ensure all campers receive the same quality experiences during their camp.